 Several teachers have told me that their classes have enjoyed Charlie Chaplin clips, so I watched Chaplin’s masterpiece, Modern Times and looked for classroom uses.

-Here’s some ways you could integrate clips from this classic to add spice to your lessons.
+Here are some ways you could integrate clips from this classic to add spice to your lessons.
 All links go to a full-length version on YouTube (it’s technically in German, but there’s no speaking in these clips).

 An Opening for Big Ideas

 Watching a clip can quickly introduce and illustrate a complex idea.
 We’ll look at three clips than might open the door to discuss:

 - ethics of technology